ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

     ]);
 ```

-> If you have multiple forms on a Livewire component, you can specify which form you want to fill using `fillForm([...], 'createPostForm')`.
+> If you have multiple schemas on a Livewire component, you can specify which form you want to fill using `fillForm([...], 'createPostForm')`.

 To check that a form has data, use `assertSchemaSet()`: